 - Level 1 valuation based on quoted prices (unadjusted) in active markets for identical assets or liabilities; - Level 2 valuation techniques based on inputs other than quoted prices included in Level 1 that are observable for the asset or liability, either directly (i.e. as prices) or indirectly (i.e. derived from prices); - Level 3 valuation techniques using inputs for the asset or liability that are not based on observable market data (unobservable inputs).

-Notes to Consolidated Financial Statements December 31, 2021 and 2020 (Expressed in Canadian Dollars)
+Green Shift Commodities Ltd. (formerly U3O8 Corp.)
+Notes to Consolidated Financial Statements December 31, 2022 and 2021 (Expressed in Canadian Dollars)